-• Weight distributing hitches will change the weight balance of the RV and tow vehicle axles.
-If equipped, it is recommended that the RV and tow vehicle be re-weighed to ensure that all weight ratings are not exceeded.
+- Weight distributing hitches will change the weight balance of the RV and tow vehicle axles.
+If equipped, it is recommended that the RV and tow vehicle be re-weighed to ensure that all weight ratings are not exceeded. - Do not exceed the rated load of the tow vehicle, the RV, or the rated capacity of any axle or tire. - Please check with your tow vehicle manufacturer for your towing specifications.